Angular-Wave/angular.ts/docs/content/docs/_index.md

 As the value of `count` variable increases, our UI is automatically updated with the new state.

 - **Island-first and zero-cost:** AngularTS creates an application on any HTML tag with `ng-app` attribute, allowing multiple independent applications to live on a single page.
-The enables AngularTS to work along your existing tech-stack where the majority of your page is rendered on the server, while AngularTS is isolated to small “islands” (regions of your page) where custom interactivity or personalization is required.
+The enables AngularTS to work alongside your existing tech-stack where the majority of your page is rendered on the server, while AngularTS is isolated to small “islands” (regions of your page) where custom interactivity or personalization is required.

 - **Micro-framework appearance:** With its minimal setup, AngularTS is well-suited for quick experiments, LLM-generated code, and learning web development in general.
-But beneath its lightweight surface, it supports structured enterprise-design patterns, MVC architecture, and components-driven design.
+But beneath its lightweight surface, it supports structured enterprise design-patterns, MVC architecture, and component-driven design.
 With its rich directive library, state-based routing and animations, AngularTS is a feature-complete package for building large SPAs, server, mobile, and desktop applications.